Anchormen/sql4es/README.md

 It is possible to set parameters through the provided url.
 All parameters are exposed to elastic search as well which means that is is possible to set Client parameters, see [elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html).
 The following driver specific parameters can be set:

-- es.hosts: a comma seperated list with additional hosts with optional ports in the format host1(:port1), host2(:port2) … The default port 9300 is taken when no port is specified.
+- es.hosts: a comma separated list with additional hosts with optional ports in the format host1(:port1), host2(:port2) … The default port 9300 is taken when no port is specified.
 - fetch.size (int default 10000): maximum number of results to fetch in a single request (10000 is elasticsearch's maximum).
-Can be lowered to avoid memory issues when documents fetched are very larged.
+Can be lowered to avoid memory issues when documents fetched are very large.
 - scroll.timeout.sec (int, default 60): the time a scroll id remains valid and 'getMoreResults()' can be called.
-Should be increased or decreased depending on the usecase.
+Should be increased or decreased depending on the use case at hand.
 - query.timeout.ms (int, default 10000): the timeout set on a query.
 Can be altered depending on the use case.
 - default.row.length (int, default 250): the initial number of columns created for results.
 Increase this property only when results do not fit (typically indicated by an array index out of bounds exception).
 - query.cache.table (string, default 'query_cache'): the fictional table name used to indicate a query & result must be cached.
 Can be changed to make it shorter or more convenient